gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/_index.md

 **VMIN > 0, VTIME = 0**: This will make `read()` always wait for bytes (exactly how many is determined by `VMIN`), so `read()` could block indefinitely.

-**VMIN = 0, VTIME > 0**: This is a blocking read of any number chars with a maximum timeout (given by `VTIME`). `read()` will block until either any amount of data is available, or the timeout occurs.
+**VMIN = 0, VTIME > 0**: This is a blocking read of any number of chars with a maximum timeout (given by `VTIME`). `read()` will block until either any amount of data is available, or the timeout occurs.
 This happens to be my favourite mode (and the one I use the most).

 **VMIN > 0, VTIME > 0**: Block until either `VMIN` characters have been received, or `VTIME` after first character has elapsed.
 Note that the timeout for `VTIME` does not begin until the first character is received.